lipingxue/docker-volume-vsphere/docs/user-guide/vfile-plugin.md

 Please make sure the volume you used is a valid volume name.
 A valid volume name consists of ```[a-zA-Z0-9][a-zA-Z0-9-]*[a-zA-Z0-9]```.

 ### I got " VolumeDriver.Mount: Failed to blocking wait for Mounted state.
 Error: Timeout reached; BlockingWait is not complete.." when mounting a volume.
-We see this issue only on platforms which the availble disk space are low.
-On those platforms, docker swarm service takes longer time to up and running.
-We recommend to run this driver on platforms with enough available disk space.
-You can also try to increase the service start timeout value by specifing ```VFILE_TIMEOUT_IN_SECOND``` value when installing the plugin:
+We see this issue only on platform where the space is low.
+When available disk space are low, Docker Swarm service may take longer to start a service.
+Generally it's better free up some disk space.
+You can also try to increase the service start timeout value, controlled by ```VFILE_TIMEOUT_IN_SECOND``` env variable:
 ```
 docker plugin install --grant-all-permissions --alias vfile cnastorage/vfile:latest VFILE_TIMEOUT_IN_SECOND=90
 ```
-The above command increases the service start timeout value to 90 seconds and the default value is 30 seconds.
+This will increase timeout to 90 sec, from default of 30 sec.